robillersomeone/NYT_bestsellers/README.md

 > Bestseller
 ```
-The model classifies the first paragraph of Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou as a NYT bestseller.
+The model classifies the first paragraph the description of Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou as a NYT bestseller.

 An important note is that most descriptions will be classified and not bestsellers (even when they are on the besteller list), this is due to the training data and current model used in classification, a RandomForestClassifier trained only on book descriptions.